dev-tnsq/BlendMCP/README.md

 ---

 ## 📝 Notes
+- Got 2 offers to sell this project ($2800 and $1900)
+- it is built for blend ecosystem

 - **Blend MCP is under active development.** More features and integrations are coming soon!
 - Built for the Stellar Blend hackathon, but designed for long-term extensibility and composability.